 In fact, I think A Dog’s Show deserves to be considered a seminal part of our culture.
 Not only that, but I believe A Dog’s Show is the best television programme New Zealand has ever made.
 And I’m not even joking.

 Some would say the show’s premise is simple, even wafer thin.
 A farmer uses his dog to put some sheep in a pen.
 Yet within its apparently unyielding limits the show finds true drama.
 The best trials featured on the show culminate into an exquisite moment.
 This is where the last ewe is on the threshold of crossing the line into the pen.
-A great example can be watched here at 07:57.
+A great example can be watched in the final clip here.
 Once she moves over the line the farmer can legally slam the gate shut, completing his run.
 But she’s not moving, instead she stands there tall, proud and stupid.

 In the foreground of the shot the dog stands hunched, drilling into the ewe with a stare that could finish Auckland’s Waterview connection tunnel three months early.
-Like two warring psychics in a cheap movie, Dog and sheep are now sealed in a gladiator match of will.
-The moment hangs there in its own apogee of instinct, even the farmer who has been a constant presence tweeting and warbling away like a tui with a lapel mic goes silent… and then momentum is restored.
-The ewe either bolts or joins its colleagues in the pen.
+Like two warring psychics in a cheap movie, dog and sheep are now in a gladiatorial battle of wills.
+The moment hangs there in its own apogee of instinct.
+Even the farmer who has been tweeting and warbling away like a tui with a lapel mic goes silent… and then momentum is restored.
+The ewe will either bolt or join its colleagues in the pen.

 I challenge anyone watching, even ironically, to resist leaning in with anticipation at this moment.
 I once saw a show where a ewe brazenly walked out to the dog and stamped its hoof.
 It was the equivalent of watching the Welsh rugby team form a flying V and push their way through the haka.
 I nearly lost my shit.

-Maybe it’s just me, but here I see beauty in the lines of his form, his arched back, taunt front legs.
+Maybe it’s just me, but here I see beauty in the lines of his form, his arched back, his taut front legs.
 It was only three seconds, but where else does television, particularly sports TV, spend that time to acknowledge elegance?
 They could have cut it out.
-I can picture the director back at TVNZ looking at this shot and going “that dog looks fucking great!”
+But I can picture the director back at TVNZ looking at this shot and going “that dog looks fucking great!”

 This isn’t about how great TV was back in the old days – large portions of the TV landscape in any era are utter balls.
 Instead I’m arguing for A Dog’s Show to be repositioned as something to be proud of and that pride should be devoid of any irony.
 For 16 years every Sunday night we had a half hour show that elevated the everyday business of gruelling farm work into an art form.
 It concerned itself with the craft of making television and storytelling, it trusted the essence of competition rather than inanities and, best of all, it wasn’t boring.
 I think that’s something to celebrate.